Voluntary Social Year

 Duration

 The Voluntary Social Year may only be completed once.
-The duration is limited to a maximum of twelve months.
+The duration is limited to a minimum of six and a maximum of twelve months.

 Pocket money and climate ticket

-The institution is responsible for paying pocket money to the participants.
+The institution is responsible for paying pocket money on a monthly basis to the participants.
 This will amount to 75 to 100 percent of the marginal earnings threshold.
 In addition participants are entitled to reimbursement of travel costs from the federal government, which can be compensated in particular by the provision of the climate ticket.

 Family allowance